Let's meet the Shichi parents breeds

-The temperament of the Shichi bears some resemblance to that of the Shih parent.
+The temperament of the Shichi bears some resemblance to that of the Shih Tzu parent breed.
 The cross is known to be playful, adaptable and calm.
 However, the addition of the Chihuahua’s fearsome loyalty and overly cautious attitude to new experiences should raise a degree of concern of families with young children.
-Furthermore, the Chihuahua breed is known for its tendency to prefer the company of other Chi dogs over that of non-Chi dogs.

-Regardless of the size of your dog, it is your responsibility to train her.
+Regardless of the size of your dog, it is your responsibility to train this dog breed.
 Small dogs especially will exhibit ‘small dog syndrome’ if they are left to their own devices instead of being trained and stimulated.
 A toy dog, after all, is not a toy.